 - a) Source: 2020 U.S. Energy Information Administration data.
 Assumes whole unit output of CENG generation in 2020.
-Does not adjust for announced retirements by Generation at Byron and Dresden in Illinois and retirement by another operator of the Indian Point 3 nuclear unit in New York.
+Does not adjust for announced retirement by another operator of the Indian Point 3 nuclear unit in New York.
 Renewables include hydroelectric, solar, and wind generation and exclude biomass.
-Reflects clean energy goals as outlined in the state's existing law or goal established by the state Governor. - b) Generation owns an 82% undivided ownership interest in Nine Mile Point Unit 2.

-Industry-leading customer-facing business providing sustainability solutions for our customers
+Reflects clean energy goals as outlined in the state's existing law or goal established by the state Governor. - b) Generation owns an 82% undivided ownership interest in Nine Mile Point Unit 2. - · Industry-leading customer-facing business providing sustainability solutions for our customers